Draco87/Personal-Mood-Classification/README.md

 - **Positive Impact of Sleep:** The EDA plots suggest a strong positive relationship between sleep and mood.
 Days with more sleep consistently clustered with higher-rated moods like "Happy" and "Relaxed."
 Conversely, lower sleep durations were clearly linked to moods like "Tired" and "Unmotivated."
 - **The Double-Edged Sword of Studying:** The impact of studying appears more complex.
 While moderate study hours may correlate with feeling "Neutral" or productive, the data suggests that very high study hours often correspond with lower-rated moods like "Tired" or "Overwhelmed."
 This indicates a potential burnout threshold.
-- **Clear Habit-Based Clustering:** The pairplot visualization showed that moods are not random.
+- **Clear Habit-Based Clustering:** The pairplot visualisation showed that **moods are not random**.
 Days tend to group together based on habits.
 For example, days with low sleep and high study hours often form a distinct cluster under the "Low Mood" category, providing strong visual evidence of this pattern.

-> These insights highlight the tangible impact of daily habits on mood patterns and underscore the value of combining statistical and visual methods in behavioral data analysis.
+> These insights highlight the tangible impact of daily habits on mood patterns and underscore the value of combining statistical and visual methods in behavioural data analysis.
 ---

 ## 🛠️ How to Use This Project

 ### 1. Prerequisites

 Ensure you have Python installed.
-Then install required libraries.
+Then, install the required libraries.
 You can use the following `requirements.txt` file:

 ```txt
 pandas